AnderssonDennis/docker-idea-ALJD/README.md

 ]
 ```

-**Coming soon:** You will soon be able to add proxy routes for the reverse proxy alongside the port numbers as well!

 ### Important!
 Listen to the environment variable PORT when you start your service!

 The system sends an environment variable called PORT to your container (each branch runs in a container that you setup by writing a Dockerfile in your branch).